 Normally, you give each Email Service the name of an Apex Class that you’ve coded up to handle the incoming email.
 But we don’t want users to need to write code, so we’re going to use a Flow extension that provides Email Services with an Apex Class that knows how to take the incoming email and pass it to a flow.

 Below, you’ll see instructions to create a flow called Auto Approve Request that is designed to be passed an email body by an Email Service.
 The flow then uses the Find Text action to extract the id of the Approval Process and then uses a new Resolve Approval Process action to approve the request.
-Here’s what Resolve Approval Process looks like:
+Here’s what Resolve Approval Process looks like: (UPDATE: this action now also has the input fields ‘objectName’ and ‘recordId’, and you can pass those values in instead of an approvalRequestId, if you wish.
+This improvement is courtesy of Adityaonmove)

 When this action executes, the request will be approved.